Altinn/altinn-studio-docs/content/notifications/architecture/kafka/_index.en.md

 __Event trigger:__ An change in the state or availability of a platform service has occurred

 __Producer:__
-- Altinn Notifications Email, TBD
+- Altinn Notifications Email, SendingService

 __Content:__